 We try the Hamman Facial and the Deep Tissue Massage.
 The first is a treatment adapted the individual skin needs and starts with a double cleansing ritual using activated charcoal and bergamot, which can both help to draw out and treat impurities.

-As for the latter, the massage focused on achy areas and worked into the muscle to relieve tension and ease stress.
+As for the latter, the massage focuses on achy areas and worked into the muscles to relieve tension and ease stress.
 Once we leave the treatment room, we feel truly relaxed as our shoulders feel lighter and body movements flow since the tension has lifted.

 During our stay at Jumeirah Al Wathba Desert Resort & Spa, we dine at three of the food establishments – breakfast at Bait Al Hanine, lunch at Panache and dinner at Terra Secca, each one a delight.